anhthu-vu/Advanced_Deep_Learning/README.md

 # Advanced_Deep_Learning
-This repository contains the code that I wrote during the practical sessions of the Advanced Deep Learning course in M2A program at Sorbonne Université.
+This repository contains the code that I wrote during the practical sessions of the Advanced Deep Learning (RLD) course in M2A program at Sorbonne Université.